OzDES Reverberation Mapping of Active Galactic Nuclei: Final Data Release, Black-Hole Mass Results, & Scaling Relations: Comparison of New Results With Past Surveys Tuning of Relationship

 \citet{OzDES-Penton_2025} estimates that, for the $6$-year baseline of \ozdes, a lag-recovery selection effect becomes significant for \civ sources at observer-frame lags of $\approx 1000 \; \dayu$ and continues until lags above $1500 \; \dayu$ are almost impossible to recover.
 We make the coarse approximation of treating this $1250 \; \dayu$ limit as a hard cutoff, altering our Bayesian model so that that \ozdes cannot detect lags above this limit.
 This is tantamount to altering the normal distribution of equation~\ref{eq: R-L Likelihood} to be a truncated normal distribution with a cutoff at $\Delta t_i = \frac{1250 \; \dayu}{1+z_i}$.
 To a rough first order approximation, we scale this limit for each survey proportional to the length of their spectroscopic campaign as compared to \ozdes, giving nominal lag `cutoffs' in Table~\ref{tab: truncation_table}.

 This model significantly relaxes the constraints from each survey, introducing the freedom for an un-observed fraction of sources to exist above the lag cutoff.
-This relaxes the tension between the surveys, creating a single parameter-space region of overlap between all four data sources (Fig.~\ref{fig: RL-trunc}, top panel).
-The high-$z$ Kaspi lags are dominated by this observational window effect, making this fit match the constraints of the more generic $R-L$ fit achieved when excluding the high-$z$ literature lags all together (Fig.~\ref{fig: RL-trunc}, bottom panel).
+This relaxes the tension between the surveys, creating a single parameter-space region of overlap between all four data sources (Figure~\ref{fig: RL-trunc}, top panel).
+The high luminosity literature sources, drawn from the high-$z$ Kaspi sample, are dominated by this observational window effect, loosening their constraining power such that this fit matches the constraints of the more generic $R-L$ fit achieved when excluding the high-$z$ literature lags all together (Figure~\ref{fig: RL-trunc}, bottom panel).
 It is this fit, with all \civ data accounted for, that we use as our primary $R-L$ fit for single-epoch mass estimates in Section~\ref{sec: single_epoch}.